clickpew/lets-play-hacking/tommy-boy_1.md

 |_  100024  1          49865/tcp  status
 ```

-There's a `robots.txt` file intentionally blocking us from a `.txt` file for a flag.
+There's a `robots.txt` file intentionally blocking a `.txt` file for a flag.
 Time to check it out by going to http://192.168.xx.xx/flag-numero-uno.txt.

 ```
 This is the first of five flags in the Callhan Auto server.
 You'll need them all to unlock